4k4xs4pH1r3/offensive-security/Linux/SA.md

 #

-# 10. Create the Metasploit Pipeline CI/CD for make a PoC with the vulnerabilities that have your Applications
+# 10. Create the Metasploit Pipeline CI/CD to make a PoC with the vulnerabilities that have your Applications

-(Maximum 27 task in parallel each 8 hours)
+(Maximum 27 tasks in parallel each 8 hours)

     aptitude install neofetch